 The results of this study contribute to the nursing management literature in the following ways.
-First, despite that only partial components are extracted from classical components of TFL and TSL styles, this study underscores the importance of integrating components of TFL and TSL styles.
-In addition, the components of TFL and TSL styles can be split into segments further, which provides a more detailed perspective on theoretical development of nursing management.
-To some degree, this study answers the mechanism of TFL sand TSL styles in the field of nursing management.
-Especially, how components of TFL sand TSL styles interact with each other and in turn improve organizational climate.
-Thus, the concurrent effects of components of TFL sand TSL styles in nursing management provide a new sight for theoretical framework
+First, despite only partial components being extracted from the classical components of TFL and TSL styles, this study underscores the importance of integrating components of TFL and TSL styles.
+In addition, the components of TFL and TSL styles can be split into segments further, which provides a more detailed perspective on the theoretical development of nursing management.
+To some degree, this study answers the mechanism of TFL and TSL styles in the field of nursing management.
+Especially, how components of TFL and TSL styles interact with each other and in turn improve the organizational climate.
+Thus, the concurrent effects of components of TFL and TSL styles in nursing management provide a new sight for the theoretical framework.